mulesoft-labs/exchange-documentation-samples/graphql/README.md

 # Graphql

-This project demonstrates how to publish a simple Graph to Exchange using Exchange API v2 API.
+This project demonstrates how to publish a simple GraphQL to Exchange using Exchange API v2 API.

 ## How to publish to Exchange